YogoGit/ESP-1ch-Gateway-v5.0/README.md

 By setting the OLED you configure the system to work with OLED panels over I2C.
 Some panels work by both SPI and I2C where I2c is solwer.
-However, since SPI is use for RFM95 transceiver communication you are stronly discouvared using one of these as they will not work with this software.
+However, since SPI is use for RFM95 transceiver communication you are stronly discouraged to use one of these as they will not work with this software.
 Instead choose a OLED solution that works over I2C.

  \#define OLED 1